javjm2/Example-Python-Test-Framework/README.md

 ## Known Limitations

-As mentioned earlier in the document, the set up for running the test inside a docker container is not compatible on ARM CPUs.
+As mentioned earlier in this readme, the set up for running the tests inside a docker container is not compatible on ARM CPUs.
 The reason for this is that chrome and the chrome webdriver are both required to be installed to run these tests.
 ARM and x86 CPUs require different binaries installed on there respective architecture.

 The fix for this would be to include another docker file that installs the chrome and chrome-driver binaries compatible with ARM architecture.
 From what I've researched it looks like there is an image available for this `selenium/standalone-chrome:latest`.
 So it wouldn't be a massive change to get this to work.
 I do believe that is out of scope for this task though as the tests do run as expected when not running inside a container and the container steps are optional when executing the tests locally.